 Traffic stress, scored the way agencies score it

-Every segment receives a bicycle Level of Traffic Stress (LTS) rating from posted and observed speeds, lane counts, and bike facilities — the same Montgomery County / Mineta-lineage method used in professional bicycle network plans, applied to OpenStreetMap data enriched with WisDOT traffic counts and statewide crash records.
+Every segment receives a bicycle Level of Traffic Stress (LTS) rating from posted and observed speeds, lane counts, and bike facilities — the same Montgomery County / Mineta-lineage method used in professional bicycle network plans, applied to OpenStreetMap data enriched with WisDOT and City of Madison traffic counts and statewide crash records.

 LTS 1calm — most kids